Order-Constrained Spectral Causality for Multivariate Time Series

 The remainder of the paper is organized as follows.
 Section~\ref{sec:related} reviews related work and positions the proposed approach within predictive, interventional, invariance-based, information-theoretic, and spectral frameworks for causal analysis in time series.
-Section~\ref{sec:framework} develops the order-constrained spectral framework, including admissible temporal deformations, the axiomatic causal definition, its precise relationship to linear Granger causality, the spectral distribution extension, and the associated inferential theory.
+Section~\ref{sec:framework} develops the order-constrained spectral framework: Part~I presents the constructive theory, including the causal definition, operator interpretation, relationship to linear Granger causality, spectral distribution extension, and inferential procedures; Part~II establishes the theoretical foundations, including the axiomatic characterization, systematic comparison with existing paradigms, exact unification with classical directionality notions, and impossibility results for edge-based methods in distributed regimes.
 Section~\ref{sec:implementation} presents the operator construction and practical implementation in asymmetric and fully multivariate settings.
-Section~\ref{sec:simulations} reports simulation studies assessing finite-sample behavior across edge-dominated, bulk-dominated, and nonlinear regimes.
-Section~\ref{sec:experiments} presents a large-scale empirical study of global financial markets, illustrating system-level causal monitoring in high dimensions.
+Section~\ref{sec:simulations} reports simulation studies assessing finite-sample behavior across edge-dominated, bulk-dominated, and nonlinear regimes, and presents a large-scale empirical study of global financial markets illustrating system-level causal monitoring in high dimensions.
 Section~\ref{sec:conclusion} concludes with a discussion of implications, limitations, and directions for future research.
-All technical proofs are collected in the appendices.
+All technical proofs are collected in the appendices and supplementary material.